dprint/dprint-vscode/README.md

 ### 0.3.0

 - Update to work with dprint 0.10.0 (will be backwards compatible with 0.9.0 for now).
-- Plugin now re-initializes when the .dprintrc.json file changes.
+- Plugin now re-initializes when the configuration file changes.

 ### 0.2.0